 a hole and 0 represents the absense of a hole.

-The ciphertext is generated by applying the logical
+The ciphertext is created by applying the logical

-XOR operation to the individual bits of plaintext
+XOR operation (exclusive-or) to the individual bits of plaintext

 and the key stream.

 The advantage of using the XOR operation for this,